-Each student has a Field Instructor(s) who provides orientation to the field setting, assigns and directs practice activities, provides supervision and opportunities for integrating theory with social work practice, and evaluates the student's progress and learning.
+Each student has a Field Instructor(s) who provides orientation to the field setting, assigns, and directs practice activities, provides supervision and opportunities for integrating theory with social work practice, and evaluates the student's progress and learning.

-Students are assigned a FSW Faculty Liaison, or instructor-of-record, for the practicum course.
+Students are assigned a FSW Faculty Liaison, or instructor of-record, for the practicum course.
 The Faculty Liaison consults as needed with students and Field Instructor(s).
-They usually meet with the student and Field Instructor(s) at least twice (by Zoom, phone, or face-to-face if in Calgary), typically once during the fall semester and once during the winter semester.
+They usually meet with the student and Field Instructor(s) at least twice (by Zoom, phone, or possible, face-to-face), typically once during the fall semester and once during the winter semester.
 Your Faculty Liaison will also be the instructor for SOWK 662, Integrative Seminar.
+Half way point meetings could be scheduled if needed by field practicum supervisor or students.